About Us

 THERAPIST

-your journey.
-I am a licensed professional counselor who practices solution focused and cognitive behavioral therapies to help individuals create hope and growth.
+I am a licensed professional counselor who practices solution-focused and cognitive behavioral therapies to help individuals create hope and growth.
 I specialize in trauma treatment by utilizing written exposure therapy (WET) – a brief treatment approach that can help alleviate symptoms of PTSD within 5 sessions.

 JOHN MULLIGAN, MS, LPC